susanBuck/notes/05_Laravel/09_Databases_Eloquent_ORM.md

 We're not going to comprehensively cover all the Eloquent query capabilities, because it's already well-documented in CodeBright and the Laravel documentation.

-Be sure you study following pages:
+Be sure to study following pages:

 + <http://daylerees.com/codebright/eloquent-queries>
 + <http://daylerees.com/codebright/eloquent-collections>